-- Parents are encouraged to email/contact the school if they have any concerns or questions. - Key information about the school is available on the school's website. - Parents help the Learning Support team to update PEPs and EHCPs on their child. - Information evenings for parents. - Consultation evenings for each year group. - Meetings with external agencies. - Parents are invited to be members of the 'Friends' association. - Parents are able to volunteer to work in school (subject to appropriate checks) - Governor meetings, as Parent governors. - SEND 'meet and greet' at the start of year 7.
+- Parents are encouraged to email/contact the school if they have any concerns or questions. - Key information about the school is available on the school's website. - Parents help the Learning Support team to update PEPs and EHCPs on their child. - Information evenings for parents. - Consultation evenings for each year group. - Meetings with external agencies. - Parents are invited to be members of the 'Friends' association. - Parents are able to volunteer to work in school (subject to appropriate checks) - Governor meetings, as Parent governors. - SEND 'meet and greet' at the start of year 7 (this took place at the end of year 6 on a one-to-one basis outdoors due to COVID restrictions).